 “State land has no compensation,” Keo Mony said.

 However, regarding the obstruction of journalists, Keo Mony said on Monday that he had not received a report about the incident yet, and referred questions to his deputy, Long Nget.

 Nget said he did not know about the matter and hung up as a reporter tried to raise another question.

 The nearby Boeng Tompun satellite city development involves the infilling of a major lake — leading to concerns of flooding — and, according to the U.N., involves the prime minister’s daughter Hun Mana’s Orkide Villa; oknha Pheap Heak’s Chip Mong Group; Star Auto; the International School of Phnom Penh; Urban Village; R&F Group; Borey Peng Huoth, led by four oknha; Lingnan Garden; Maritime Group; the Japanese-owned Aeon Mall; and Versaille Square.

-Three journalists have previously been detained for covering a dispute in Boeng Tompun, and a reservoir project in the area involves Choeung Thean Seng, the brother of Pheapimex tycoon Choeung Sopheap.
+Three journalists have previously been detained for covering a dispute in Boeng Tompun, and a reservoir project in the area involves Choeung Thean Seng, the son of Pheapimex tycoon Choeung Sopheap.
 A VOD reporter was told by a guard to delete her photos while visiting the reservoir project in July, but her phone was not confiscated.